WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 	```
 	git add .
 	```
-- Create a signed Git commit with a commit message
+- Create a signed Git commit with a commit message,
 	```
 	git commit -sm "added all certificates files"
 	```